roidrage/scalarium-riak/riak/README.md

 --------

 * 2-3+ instances (m1.large or larger)
-* Riak 0.14 with Bitcask
+* Riak 0.14.2 with Bitcask
-* haproxy on each app instance listening on port 8098 directing to the Riak instances.
+* haproxy on each app instance listening on port 8198 (HTTP) and 8187 (PBC) directing to the Riak instances.

 Notes
 --------